tech-equity-justice/tech-equity-justice.github.io/content/success-story/pitamber-rana.md

 company_logo: "https://fusemachines.com/"
 ---

-Pitamber Rana completed his Bachelor's degree in Business Management from Tribhuvan Multiple Campus in Tansen, Palpa, which is also his hometown.
-Though he has no formal experience in software development, he loves working with computers and enjoys exploring new things.
-He also loves sports, traveling, photography and editing.
+Pitamber Rana from Tansen completed his bachelor's degree in Business Management at Tribhuvan Multiple Campus.
+With no prior experience in IT, TEJ Fellowship enabled him to land a job as an Associate Software Engineer at Fusemachines, an AI company based in New York, NY.